- From 2009-2013, EPA and U.S. Fish and Wildlife Service settled 71 lawsuits behind closed doors with environmental groups

 BLM Lease Sales: Western Energy Alliance filed a lawsuit in U.S. District Court of New Mexico challenging BLM’s failure to hold quarterly oil and natural gas lease sales.
 While Keep-It-in-the-Ground protesters are demanding the Interior Department and BLM violate the Mineral Leasing Act and stop federal oil and natural gas leasing by executive action, Western Energy Alliance is reminding the agencies of their congressionally mandated responsibility to lease lands in states with oil and natural gas resources.

-Intervention in WildEarth Guardians' Leasing Challenge: Western Energy Alliance filed a motion to intervene in WEG’s lawsuit challenging 397 leases sold in Colorado, Utah and Wyoming in 2015 and 2016.
-WEG claims that BLM failed to consider the impact of the leases on climate change, even though BLM analyzed it in all the leasing environmental assessments.
-We invited the Petroleum Association of Wyoming to join as an intervenor as well.
+Intervention in WildEarth Guardians' Leasing Challenge: Western Energy Alliance is an intervenor in WEG’s lawsuit challenging 397 leases sold in Colorado, Utah and Wyoming in 2015 and 2016.
+WEG claims that BLM failed to analyze climate change before offering the leases, even though BLM analyzed it in all the leasing environmental assessments.
+Our latest brief is available here as are the briefs from the government, the states, and API.

 - Judicial Challenge to EPA's NSPS Rules (OOOOa): Western Energy Alliance filed a judicial challenge to EPA's recently finalized New Source Performance Standards (NSPS) rule (OOOOa).
 We did not petition for administrative reconsideration, as we believe the time is now for moving forward with the larger legal issues associated with how EPA’s methane regulation violates the Clean Air Act.